BarnBridge/BarnBridge-SmartYieldBonds/README.md

     cd BarnBridge-SmartYieldBonds

 ## Updating the .env file
-### Create an API key with Alchemy Labs to run Mainnet Forking tests
+### Create an API key with a Provider that supports Forking such as Alchemy Labs to run Mainnet Forking tests
 Alchemy.io can be used to fork the current state of the Mainnet into your development environment.
 A free account will suffice.

 1. Navigate to [Alchemy](https://alchemyapi.io) and create an account.
 2. Log in and create a new Project on Mainnet.
-3. Navigate to the [Dashboard](https://dashboard.alchemyapi.io/) and copy the last section of the HTTPS string after the "/v2/"  Paste it into the section labeled ALCHEMY in the `.env` file.
+3. Navigate to the [Dashboard](https://dashboard.alchemyapi.io/) and click View Key.
+Paste the URL into the section labeled PROVIDER_FORKING in the `.env` file.
 (Optional: update sectionlabeled BLOCKNUMBER in the `.env` file to fork a more recent state, at time of writing it is `12488859`)

-### Create an API key with Infura to deploy to Ethereum Public Testnets.
-In this guide, we are using Kovan.
+### Create an API key with a Provider to deploy to Ethereum Public Testnets.
+In this guide, we are using Infura on Kovan.
 4. Navigate to [Infura.io](https://infura.io/) and create an account
 5. Log in and select "Get started and create your first project to access the Ethereum network"
-6. Create a project and name it appropriately
+6. Create a project and name it appropriately.
+On the Settings page, note the project URL ie https://kovan.infura.io/v3/INFURA-API-KEY
-7. On the Settings page, copy the Project ID and paste it into the section labeled INFURA in the `.env` file.
+7. Copy the Project URL and paste it into the section labeled PROVIDER in the `.env` file.

 ### Create an API key with Etherscan
 8. Navigate to [EtherScan](https://etherscan.io/) and create an account